-If your child wishes to appear for a competitive exam like NEET or JEE, the best boards are CBSE/ISCE or state level boards.
+If your child wishes to appear for a competitive exam like NEET or JEE, the best boards are CBSE/ISCE or state-level boards.
 NEET and JEE exams are based on syllabus and books prescribed by NCERT / CBSE.
 Most state boards follow more-or-less the same pattern as the CBSE.
 A child from IGCSE / A-level background may find it difficult for the following reasons:

 3) Whether CBSE or IGCSE, a student will require special coaching for competitive exams.
 But more so for IGCSE.

-So if your child is aiming to give these two toughest competitive exams in India, please have a look at the CBSE syllabus, and early on – maybe by the time she is in class 8 or 9.
+So if your child is aiming to give these two toughest competitive exams in India, please look at the CBSE syllabus, and early on – maybe by the time she is in class 8 or 9.
 All the best.

 Question Bank and Other Study Notes for ISCE/CBSE – Physics

 Maharashtra State Board Syllabus for HSC 2020-21 – Reduced Syllabus